Red Lines

 Roth has travelled to coastal sites around the world where the cables that make the internet possible emerge from the sea.
 Filmed in infrared, the same spectrum in which data is transmitted online, the videos reveal another side of the internet, one that moves at the speed of weather, wind, and tide.

-Red Lines can be experienced by anyone in the world.
-To join the network, all you need is a device like a smartphone, tablet or laptop, and an internet connection.
+Red Lines was a born-digital work that could be experienced by anyone in the world.
+To join the network, all you needed was a device like a smartphone, tablet or laptop, and an internet connection.
 Devices should ideally be plugged into power and connected to an internet connection with no data limits (check with your service provider) with the browser set to http://p2p.redlines.network.
-More detailed instructions available via the website below.

 Video: Red Lines running on a phone in the kitchen.
 Photograph: Tobias Faisst.
 Compositing: Tom Hadley